circleguard/circlecore/source/what-is-a-replay.rst

 What is a Replay?
 =================

-|Replay|\s are the most basic object in Circleguard.
+|Replay|\s are the most basic object in Circlecore.
 We define two
 |Replay| subclasses, |ReplayMap| and |ReplayPath|, though we support users
 subclassing |Replay| or its two subclasses.